 LFC Youth began in 2009 with the mission: "To create a community of young people who are actively engaged in responsible, ethical and effective leadership."

-Key curriculum components of LFCY include: The Five Practices of Exemplary Student Leadership: Model the Way, Inspire a Shared Vision, Challenge the Process, Enable Others to Act, Encourage the Heart PLUS learning in public speaking, diversity & inclusion, and service learning in our community.
+Key curriculum components of LFCY include: The Five Practices of Exemplary Student Leadership: Model the Way, Inspire a Shared Vision, Challenge the Process, Enable Others to Act, Encourage the Heart PLUS learning in public speaking, diversity & inclusion, and service-learning in our community.
 LFC Youth volunteer at Scoop-a-Palooza and the Run Your Ice Off 5K at IceFest.
 Students begin their journey in May of their freshman year with graduation the following April of their sophomore year.

 LFC Alumni stay involved in the community and are busy in many volunteer organizations all around Franklin County.
-We have over 674 Alumni between the Community and Youth programs.

 Leadership Franklin County is a program of the Greater Chambersburg Chamber Foundation.